 Your Listing Photos Suck!!

-If your agent is pulling out their cell phone at the listing appointment to photograph your home this could indicate their is trouble ahead.
+If your agent is pulling out their cell phone at the listing appointment to photograph your home this could indicate there is trouble ahead.

 Photos are what grabs the attention of potential home buyers.
 If they don’t like the photos they are not going to look any farther or schedule a showing.
 Just like the dating site Tinder they swipe left and move on to the next potential house.

-The impression your homes photographs give the home buyer is critical to the successful sale of your home.
+The impression the photographs of your home gives the home buyer is critical to the successful sale of your home.